- Instructor: ies

 This module is part of a series of professional learning opportunities focused on critical skills online teachers must develop.
 Teachers can enroll in one module or take the entire series.
 Courses are designed for middle and high school teachers or teachers teaching grades 7-12.

-At the end of the Meeting Learner Needs Module, participants will be able to:
+At the end of the webinar series, participants will be able to:

-- Develop a make-up plan tailored to a specific student needs
+● Develop a make-up plan tailored to a specific student need

 Stacy Young is the Associate Dean of Instruction at VHS Learning.
 She mentors and collaborates with the Curriculum and Instruction (C&I) team members to support VHS Learning teachers in their professional development.
 Key responsibilities include oversight of professional development courses, traing and supervision of teachers, supervision of the Faculty Advisors, coordination of teaching assignments, and Curriculum and Instruction program development as a member of the C&I Leadership Team.
 Stacy was formerly the Director of the Massachusetts Personalized Learning Network with the Center for Collaborative Education, and she brings fifteen years of classroom expeirence to this role.
 She received her Bachelor of Arts in English and Masters of Science in Teaching and Learning from the University of Southern Maine.